 All that said, here's how to proceed if you plan to insulate a basement with SPUF:

-There have been a few nightmare cases reported where a SPUF installation went very wrong and apparently made homes uninhabitable.
-Given the fact that application involves a wet spray that hardens on surfaces, it is very difficult to remove.
+There have been a few nightmare cases reported where a SPUF installation went very wrong and also where applying spray foam insulation apparently made homes uninhabitable or unable to get a mortgage.
+Given the fact that application involves a wet spray that hardens on surfaces, spray foam insulation is very difficult to remove too, so we hesitate to recommend using this type of insulation.

-These reported cases are rare, but if you are at all concerned, there are alternatives to spray foam for insulating basements listed below that work well in the battle against moldy basements.
+These reported cases are rare but on the increase, so if you are at all concerned, there are alternatives to spray foam for insulating basements listed below that work well in the battle against moldy basements.

 EPS (Expanded Polystyrene), XPS (Extruded Polystyrene), Mineral wool: